valkey-io/valkey-doc/docs/reference/modules/_index.md

 that is used to specify what kind of objects you are passing as arguments to the function.

-Redis commands are invoked just using a command name and a list of arguments.
+Valkey commands are invoked just using a command name and a list of arguments.
 However when calling commands, the arguments may originate from different kind of strings: null-terminated C strings, RedisModuleString objects as received from the `argv` parameter in the command implementation, binary